 - Write a sentence on the board with an irregular verb, and model conjugating the verb to best complete the sentence.
 For example, "The dump truck (drive) ____ down my street this morning and woke me up."

 Guided Practice(10 minutes)

-- Divide students into groups of three to four students and instruct each student to have a whiteboard and whiteboard marker.
+- Divide students into groups of three to four and instruct each individual to have a whiteboard and whiteboard marker.
 Give each group a baggie or envelope with index cards that have irregular present tense verbs written on them.

 - Display sentences on the board and have groups choose a verb to conjugate into the past tense to best complete the sentence.
 Have each student write their answer on a whiteboard to display.

 - Use the following sentences for the activity, and display them one by one:

 - I (say) ____ that we should go inside until the rain stops.